true-while/AI-102-Design-Implement-AI-Solution/Module-Six/L01_T03-(Optional)-Listen-for-incoming-data.md

 >This exercise assumes you have completed the previous exercise on converting speech from an audio file.
 If you have not completed that exercise, you will need to import the appropriate packages into the C# or Python project.
 See the previous exercise mentioned, for instruction on adding the packages.

 >[!Note]
->This exercise requires you to have a working microphone connected to the computer.
+>This exercise requires you to have a working microphone connected to the computer and the system configured for audio input.
+Virtualized environments may require additional configuration to support this lab.

 ## Exercise - convert audio from a microphone

 1. Create a local folder where you will store the project for this exercise.
 1. Start Visual Studio Code and open the folder you created in step 1.

-::: zone pivot="python"
+### Using Python

 1. Create a new file in your folder called **microphoneinput.py**.
 1. Paste the following code into the newly created file.